Frequently Asked Questions

 - Ready to implement the actions that we’ve agreed will help move you towards your goals

 If you don’t feel ready to talk about yourself or make significant changes in your life, that’s OK!
-I’d recommend signing up to the Return to Wellness® biweekly newsletter to gain access to the Wellness Resource Library where you can find tips and advice that can help prepare you to take the next step.
+I’d recommend signing up to the Return to Wellness® newsletter to gain access to the Wellness Resource Library where you can find tips and advice that can help prepare you to take the next step.

 My Approach &